pyk595/tp/docs/DeveloperGuide.md

 able to be created using a date in the future.
 The rationale is because `RecentDate` keep track of the user's interaction with clients and contacts, and the user must have interacted with the contact before they save the interaction record in the application.

+Having two levels of checks ensure that when the working "date" type objects are less bug prone due when using the specific "date" type object for their designated usages.
+This makes features such as `after` or `within` return valid entries when used, instead of an invalid or unexpected entry.

 #### Design Consideration